Pear: Cultivation

-Subdivision
+Taxonomy and distribution

+The genus Pyrus was described by Carl Linnaeus in his Species Plantarum in 1753.
 The genus can be divided into two subgenera—Pyrus and Pashia.
 Subgenus Pyrus, the Occidental clade, is distributed mainly in the western portion of Eurasia and North Africa, while subgenus Pashia, the Oriental clade, is native to East Asia.
-The two subgenera come in contact in Xingjiang, China, and in fact P. sinkiangensis appears to have arisen from a hybridisation event between P. communis and either P. pyrifolia or P. bretschneideri, i.e. a hybridisation between a member of the Occidental clade and a member of the Oriental clade.
+The two subgenera come in contact in Xinjiang, China, and in fact P. sinkiangensis appears to have arisen from a hybridisation event between P. communis and either P. pyrifolia or P. bretschneideri, i.e. a hybridisation between a member of the Occidental clade and a member of the Oriental clade.
+Pears are cultivated across their native range, and are introduced for cultivation in North America, the British Isles, Scandinavia, Southern Africa, and Australia.
 As of December 2024, Plants of the World Online accepts the following 74 species.